 How is ADF funded?

 ADF resources come mainly from contributions of ADB's member countries, which are mobilized under periodic replenishments, and net income transfers from OCR.
-Initial contributions to ADF were pledged in 1973 and designated as ADF I. Since then, ADF has been replenished several times.
-The eleventh replenishment (ADF 12), which covers the period 2017–2020, is the first after the combination of concessional loan operations with ADB’s OCR balance sheet and ADF provides only grants.
-Thirty-four members of ADB have provided direct contributions to ADF.
+Initial contributions to the ADF were pledged in 1973 and designated as ADF I. Since then, the ADF has been replenished several times.
+The eleventh replenishment (ADF 12), which will support grant operations during the period 2017–2020, is the first after the combination of concessional loan operations with ADB’s OCR balance sheet.
+Thirty-four members of ADB have provided direct contributions to the ADF since its establishment:

 Who is eligible for ADF assistance?

-Currently, 18 DMCs are classified as concessional assistance only and eligible for ADF grants: Afghanistan, Bhutan, Cambodia, Federated States of Micronesia, Kiribati, Kyrgyz Republic, Lao People’s Democratic Republic, Maldives, Marshall Islands, Myanmar, Nauru, Nepal, Samoa, Solomon Islands, Tajikistan, Tonga, Tuvalu, and Vanuatu.
+Currently, 18 DMCs are classified as concessional assistance only, 15 of which are eligible for ADF grants: Afghanistan, Cambodia, Kiribati, Kyrgyz Republic, Maldives, Marshall Islands, Federated States of Micronesia, Nauru, Nepal, Samoa, Solomon Islands, Tajikistan, Tonga, Tuvalu, and Vanuatu.